vijayraavi/architecture-center/docs/cloud-adoption/governance/policy-compliance/understanding-business-risk.md

 ## Incremental risk mitigation

-Assuming a business risk MVP is the starting point, governance can mature in parallel to planned deployment (as opposed to growing in parallel to business growth).
-This is a much more stable model for governance maturity.
-At each iteration, new assets are replicated and staged.
+As your organization deploys more workloads to the cloud, development teams will make use of increasing amounts of cloud resources.
+At each iteration, new assets are created and staged.
 At each release, workloads are readied for production promotion.
-Of course, the relative risk could grow with each cycle.
+Each of these cycles has the potential to introduce previously unidentified business risks.

-When the Cloud Governance team operates in parallel to the cloud adoption teams, the growth of business risks can likewise be addressed.
+Assuming a business risk MVP is the starting point for your initial cloud adoption efforts, governance can mature in parallel to your increasing use of cloud resources.
+When the Cloud Governance Team operates in parallel to the Cloud Adoption Teams, the growth of business risks can be addressed as they are identified, providing a stable ongoing model for developing governance maturity.

 Each asset staged can easily be classified according to risk.
-Data classification documents can be built or created in parallel to staging.
+Data classification documents can be built or created in parallel to staging cycles.
 Risk profile and exposure points can likewise be documented.
-Overtime an extremely clear view of business risk wil come into focus across the organization.
+Over time an extremely clear view of business risk will come into focus across the organization.

-With each iteration, the Cloud Governance team can work with Cloud Strategy team to quickly communicate new risks, mitigation strategies, tradeoffs, and potential costs.
+With each iteration, the Cloud Governance Team can work with the Cloud Strategy Team to quickly communicate new risks, mitigation strategies, tradeoffs, and potential costs.
 This empowers business participants and IT leaders to partner in mature, well-informed decisions.
 Those decisions then inform policy maturity.
 When required, the policy changes produce new work items for the maturity of core infrastructure systems.
-When changes to staged systems are required, the cloud adoption teams have ample time to make changes, while the business tests the staged systems and develops a user adoption plan.
+When changes to staged systems are required, the Cloud Adoption Team has ample time to make changes, while the business tests the staged systems and develops a user adoption plan.

 This approach minimizes risks, while empowering the team to move quickly.
-It also ensures that risks are promptly identified and resolved before deployment.
+It also ensures that risks are promptly addressed and resolved prior to deployment.

 ## Next steps